 One of The Most Common Work-Related Injuries

 Back injuries can occur in even the plushest, safest office.
 As soon as you suffer an injury to your back, stop working and seek help.
 The damage from many back injuries can be felt throughout your body.
-After an injury to your back, you could feel fatigued, dizzy, numb, blurred vision, tingling, muscle spasms, or even blurred vision.
+After an injury to your back, you could feel fatigued, dizzy, numb, tingling, muscle spasms, or even experience blurred vision.

 What can make these injuries pernicious is that the symptoms often aren’t apparent in an accident’s aftermath.
 After many back injuries at work, folks may have some pain and swelling, but for the most part, the full scope of their injuries will not become obvious for many hours, sometimes days, and even months.
 This makes it all the more important that you don’t try to “tough it out” with an injury to your back.
 You are eligible for workers’ compensation regardless of what type of back injury you have as long as your back injury is related to your work.
 A skilled back injury attorney can guide you through the process.